smkent/monoscad/sovol-sv06-plus/xaxis-articulating-mount-left/README.md

 Models for both male and female articulated camera mount bases are provided.

+## Hardware

+A single M3 bolt is needed to attach the mount to the stepper motor housing.

 ## Printing and installation

 These parts print as oriented in the model files with no supports and no special instructions.
-Once printed, screw the part onto the left side X-axis stepper motor housing with an M3 bolt.
+Once printed, screw the part onto the left side X-axis stepper motor housing using the M3 bolt.
 Then, attach something to the articulated camera mount!

 ## Remixing